nerun/remastersys/README.md

 The debian packages provided in the [releases](https://github.com/nerun/remastersys/releases) page are the original ones packaged by T. Brijeski.

 Do not try to install or run this program on current Debian, it will not work.
-Version 3.0.0-1 was developed for Debian 6 (Squeeze).
+[Version 3.0.0-1 was developed for Debian 7 (Wheezy)](https://web.archive.org/web/20131120070407/http://www.remastersys.com/forums/index.php?topic=3009.0).
 The purpose of this fork will be precisely to bring the program to the current versions of the Debian system.

 ## About me

 Daniel Dias Rodrigues, a.k.a.
 "Nerun"

-You have downlaoded this from https://github.com/nerun/remastersys.
+You have downloaded this from https://github.com/nerun/remastersys.